BangerTech/webDock/README.md

 # 2. What is this Tool?
 This Tool is usefull to install Programs & Software on your Debian based Server, Desktop, Mini-PC...
-After you´ve choosen a Program the Tool will install and setup everything for you.
-There are two versions, one for ARM based Systems like a Raspberry Pi and one for X86 Systems like a Server, Desktop...

 1. openHABian
 2. Docker + Docker-Compose